jadejin0503/Simply-Business-Dissertation/README.md

    (we did not upload all years' data since they are too large)

 ## The structure of my codes (project.ipynb)
+I listed the basic structure and main points of my codes and the associated parts of my report.

 ### Packages and Load Metadata
 - install packages and load downloaded CSV data iteratively
 ### Data Cleaning and Preparation by Natural Language Processing
-This part of code is related to the section 2 in my report.
+This part of the code is related to section 2 in my report.

 The key points are:
 - Extract Information From PDF files several times
-  - Merge data into a file with 6 years data from July 11, 2018, to July 11, 2024, and reprocess the text data
+  - Merge data into a file with 6 years of data from 11 July, 2018, to 11th July 2024, and reprocess the text data
 - Extract Insurance Product Type
 - Data Cleaning
 - Extract Complaint Reason